 TIP #4: GET CREATIVE

 Saving doesn’t have to be so dry and boring.
 Jessica and her husband Simon decided to create a swear jar when their son was born.
 Every time one of them swears in front of their toddler son, they put $1 into the jar.
 Each month they take that savings and put it towards their son’s college savings fund.
-Over the past three years, they have put over $700 in their T. Rowe Price 529 plan, with earnings compounding for the next 15 years until their son leaves for college.
+Over the past three years, they have put over $700 in their T. Rowe Price College Savings Plan, with earnings potentially growing for the next 15 years until their son leaves for college.

 TIP #5: DECIDE WHAT TO SPLURGE ON